Conventiently located to serve Virginia Beach, Chesapeake, Newport News, Suffolk, Williamsburg, and Poquoson, VA

 Just as with any surgery, rhinoplasty does carry some risks.
 These include infection and bleeding.
 Reaction to medication may occur, as well as adverse reactions to anaesthesia.
 Some of the more unique risks of this procedure include burst blood vessels.
 These can cause redness on the nose, as well as minor scarring under the nose.
 Hematomas can occur, which require a second surgery to remove.
 Septal perforation, which is a small hole located in the septum, is another risk unique to this procedure.
 Should this occur, it can cause a whistling sound to occur during singing or speaking.

 The rhinoplasty recovery process takes approximately three to four weeks before patients can expect a return to full activity.
 However, light activity can typically be resumed after one week.
 Stitches are removed after three days and the cast after one week.
 Depending on the type of work and the level of activity required, patients are generally able to return to work within one to three weeks.
 Exercise and more strenuous activity can be resumed after three to four weeks.
 Some degree of swelling and bruising can be expected, with the majority of noticeable swelling fading after two weeks.

 Of course, the best way to recover quickly from nasal surgery is to be in as good health as possible before the procedure is performed.
 The healthier a patient, the easier time they will have of recovering from all types of surgery including surgery.
 Following all of the instructions provided to you by your surgeon for pre and post-procedure is another great way to minimize your risk of complications and enjoy a fast recovery from your surgery.

 Nose surgery is one of the more common cosmetic surgery procedures performed by Dr. Choe.
 He is a double board-certified facial plastic surgeon with a background in Ear, Nose & Throat Surgery training.
-A significant number of his nasal surgery cases involves revision work for correcting the results of poorly performed “nose jobs” by other surgeons.
+A significant number of his nasal surgery cases involve revision work for correcting the results of poorly performed “nose jobs” by other surgeons.